‘Warped’ killer guilty of cutting girlfriend’s throat in two-day violence spree

 The self-confessed burglar and thief turned the 4cm-long knife on himself when police tracked him down to a houseboat on the Grand Union Canal after a five-day manhunt.

-Peacock, who had only been released from prison on June 4 2021, admitted killing the pair but denied it was murder.
+Peacock, who had only been released from prison on 4 June 2021 admitted to killing the pair but denied it was murder.

 He claimed the death of his “other half” was a “pure accident” and that Mr Ashmore “went mental” and punched him in the head after he confessed to killing Ms Pickles.